3rd Grade Virtual Tour of the Westford Museum and more…….

 From Sheep to Wool- The Abbot Mills

-Westford works together as a flourishing and united community, with a large, diverse population.
-Westford as we know it today was heavily influenced by the Abbot Mills of the past.
+Westford is a thriving and united community with a large, diverse population.
+The town as we know it today was significantly shaped by the Abbot Mills in the past.
+The

 Read more »